A higher-order tangent map and a conjecture on the higher Nash blowup of curves: Higher Nash blowup of toric varieties

-It is well known that $X_{\Gamma}$ is an irreducible variety of dimension $d$, contains a dense open set isomorphic to $(\C^*)^d$ and such that the natural action of $(\C^*)^d$ on itself extends to an action on the variety.
-In addition, any affine variety satisfying these conditions can be realized as $\Xg$ for some $\Gamma$.
+It is well known that $X_{\Gamma}$ is an irreducible variety of dimension $d$, contains a dense open set isomorphic to $(\K^*)^d$ and such that the natural action of $(\K^*)^d$ on itself extends to an action on the variety.
+In addition, $\Xg$ does not depend on the generating set $A$ (see \cite[Theorem 1.1.17]{CLS} for various equivalent characterizations of affine toric varieties).